-The paddling trail consists of 50-ish buoys (this is constantly changing as they lengthen and adjust the trail) that lead you on a journey through the forest.
+The paddling trail consists of 22 buoys (this is constantly changing as they lengthen and adjust the trail) that lead you on a journey through the forest.
 In some places the pond opens up and feels like a small lake and in other places the trail is not much wider than your kayak.
 In most cases the next buoy is obvious, but occasionally you have to search around for a glimpse of white through the trees and the next destination in your adventure.

-With a relaxed paddling speed, one hour is just enough time to complete the trail.
+With a relaxed paddling speed, one hour is just enough time to complete the out-and-back trail.
 Two hours will give you time to explore, relax, and enjoy the surroundings.
 Or bring a fishing pole and stay out as long as the fish keep biting.

 Robertson Millpond FAQ’s

 - What type of paddling is it?
 It is all flatwater, and very protected from the wind (you are literally in a forest).
 There is no detectable current.